 - Name and contact details of the workshop organiser and nomination of a workshop chair

-- Suggestions of speakers, particularly from across the Initiative (please first consult the member directory).
+- Suggestions of speakers, particularly from across C2D3 (please first consult the member directory).
 Speakers should be a mixture of PIs and postdocs.

 - Details of any matched funding provided.
 Matched funding is not a requirement, but increases the likelihood that your proposal will be supported, and could be used, for example, to support travel expenses for an external speaker.